joel-day/LeetCode-Workspace/README.md

 # Output
 6
 ```
 #### Intuition:
-The goal is to calculate the amount of water would settle if the list values were an elevation map. meaning [2, 1, 2] would create a small bowl when graphed.
-Calute the total water it can trap if it rains.
+The goal is to calculate the amount of water that would settle if the list values were an elevation map. meaning [2, 1, 2] would create a small bowl when graphed.
+Calculate the total water it can trap if it rains.
 To this first go from left to right, at each point, if it is not the new highest point, add the difference between itself and the current max.
 This will capture all the water between the starting point and the maximum point.
-To calculate the water  trapped after the max point point, do the same thing from right to the max point.
+To calculate the water trapped after the max point, do the same thing from right to the max point.

 #### Approach:
-- loop throught the list.
+- loop through the list.
-- if the value is <= the current max, add the difference between the maxheight and the value to the water count,
+- if the value is <= the current max, add the difference between the max height and the value to the water count,
-- if the value is >= the current max add the water count to results, set it to zero and update the max
+- if the value is >= the current max adds the water count to results, set it to zero and update the max
 - then loop from right to the max index, doing the same thing but in reverse